panjh/pulverize/README.md

     * '**.**' in module instance context leads to ports
     * '**$**' leads to symbols
 * Quick fix for missing symbol
-* Color theme for verilog and system-verilog
+* Semantic color theme for verilog and system-verilog

 **Enjoy!**